nzjrs/wasp/sw/doc/index.rst

 ::

-    sub submodule init
+    git submodule init
     git submodule update

-- Checkout the branch tha represents the configuration you are flying
+- Checkout the branch that represents the configuration you are flying

 ::